jenniferslagt/css-to-the-rescue-1920/README.md

 * All the SVG's haven't unique ID's or classes.
 The consequence about this is that styles are completely ruined :(.
 Solution: delete the `<style>` elements and apply CSS for the style.
 See my wiki > page: "Using CSS on a SVG" to read more about this.
 * I made my application responsive without any media queries.
 I used flexbox (`display:flex`) to fix this.
 * I learned what progressive enhancement is (see the next paragraph :))
+* I've made a crazy animation with smoke!
+When the page loads, a video (the smoke) is played and the word "MENU" appears.
+I didn't know that it's possible to make a cool animation with a video.
+I used `object-fit: cover;` to make the optimal size of the video.
+* I applied a filter with `backdrop-filter` on a image.
+I guess Photoshop is not longer neccessary!
+* I found out that you can use GIF's as a background:).
+The disadvantage is that you can't apply `backdrop-filter`.
+* I also found out that you can even add attributes with CSS!
+I used this: `content: attr(data-hover);`.
+(But actually I also didn't know what data-hover means).
+* I worked with pseudo-elements (a keyword that lets me style a specific part of the selected element).
+For example, I used this `h4::first-line`.
+* I changed the background of a text by using `-webkit-background-clip: text;`.
+* I found out that there's a special CSS property which <u>only</u> works on a `q` element.
+This property is called `quotes`.
+The funny thing is that the value is a quotation mark between a quotation mark.

 ## Used data